Chonghonlek/StatisticsAndMachineLearning/Classification/LDA,QDA,naiveBayes.md

 By doing this, we eliminate the need to worry about the association between the p predictors.

-In most settings, we do not believe that the naive bayes assumption that p covariates are indepedent within each class. but even though this modelling assumption is made for convenience , it often leads to pretty decent results.
-Especially in settings where n is not large enough relative to p for us to effectively estimate the joint distribution of predictors within each class.
+In most settings, we do not believe that the naive bayes assumption that p covariates are indepedent within each class. but even though this modelling assumption is made for convenience, it often leads to pretty decent results.
+Especially in **settings where n is not large enough relative to p for us to effectively estimate the joint distribution of predictors within each class.**

 The expression for the posterior probability for $k = 1\cdots K$ :